Helping the Homeless

 If you are homeless and need shelter

-All individuals residing at Metropolitan House and St. Luke’s Shelter come on referral from Friendship Place.
+All individuals residing at Metropolitan House and St. Luke’s House come on referral from Friendship Place.
 If you are interested in becoming a resident at Metropolitan House or St. Luke’s House, or other congregation-based shelters, please contact Friendship Place at 4713 Wisconsin Ave., N.W., Washington, D.C.
 20016, Monday between 12:30pm to 4pm or Tuesday to Friday between 8:30am to 11:30am and 1pm to 3pm.
 Or you can phone CCH/FP at 202-364-1419.
 If you need shelter immediately, please contact the DC Shelter Hotline at 202-399-7093.
 They will provide information on public shelters.
 If it is below 32 degrees, the District will provide transportation.